SpecialAPI/UnfinishTheGun/README.md

-# UnfinishTheGun
+# Unfinish the Gun
- A mod that makes Finished Gun not replace the Unfinshed Gun.
+Makes Finished gun not replace the Unfinshed Gun.
+It can still appear in black chests.

+Stupid Finshed Gun.